Jewell Parker Rhodes

 Rhodes has written six adult novels: Voodoo Dreams, Magic City, Douglass’ Women, Season, Moon, and Hurricane, as well as the memoir Porch Stories: A Grandmother’s Guide to Happiness, and two writing guides: Free Within Ourselves: Fiction Lessons for Black Authors and The African American Guide to Writing and Publishing Non-Fiction.
 A reissue of Magic City, a novel about the 1921 Tulsa Race Massacre, was released in 2021 in recognition of the 100th anniversary.
+A reissue of Douglass' Women will release in Fall 2026.

-Jewell is a regular speaker at colleges and conferences.
+Rhodes is a regular speaker at colleges and conferences.
 The driving force behind all of Jewell’s work is to inspire social justice, equity, and environmental stewardship.

-Jewell is the Founding Artistic Director of the Virginia G. Piper Center for Creative Writing and Narrative Studies Professor and Virginia G. Piper Endowed Chair at Arizona State University.
+Rhodes is the Founding Artistic Director of the Virginia G. Piper Center for Creative Writing and Narrative Studies Professor and Virginia G. Piper Endowed Chair at Arizona State University.
 She was awarded an Honorary Doctorate of Humane Letters from Carnegie-Mellon University.

 Early life

 Rhodes was born and raised in Manchester, a largely African-American neighborhood on the North Side of Pittsburgh.
 As a child, she was a voracious reader.
 She began college as a drama major, but switched to writing when she discovered African-American literature for the first time.
 She received a Bachelor of Arts in Drama Criticism, a Master of Arts in English, and a Doctor of Arts in English (Creative Writing) from Carnegie Mellon University.